SanaSamm/pet-boarding-platform/replit.md

-# Safepaws
+# SafePaws

 ## Overview
-Safepaws is a two-sided pet boarding platform specifically designed for the Tunisian market.
+SafePaws is a two-sided pet boarding platform specifically designed for the Tunisian market.
 Its mission is to provide "A safe home for every pet" by connecting pet owners with trusted care providers.

 ## Tech Stack
 - **Framework**: Flask 3.x with Flask-Smorest for REST API